GetPageSpeed/nginx-extras-docs/docs/modules/redis2.md

 ---

 title: "NGINX upstream module for the Redis 2.0 protocol"
 description: "RPM package nginx-module-redis2.
-NGINX upstream module for the Redis 2.0 protocol "
+NGINX upstream module for the Redis 2.0 protocol"

 ---